sakho3600/mobile-ticket/README.md

   }
 ```

-As an alternative ng serve command also can be used with proxy configuration
+As an alternative, ng serve command also can be used with proxy configuration
 ```
 ng serve --proxy-config proxy.conf.json
 ```
 ###### Configuring the Proxy for Production Environment

-Once the solution is built the output folder structure contains the configuration file by the name proxy-config.json.
+Once the solution is built, the output folder structure contains the configuration file by the name proxy-config.json.
 Set the IP and port of QMATIC API Gateway service
 to "value" in "apigw_ip_port".
 Then set a valid auth token to "value" in "auth_token".

 File location